AndrewMagerman/wizard-book-study/presentations/kick_off_slides.md

 - hidden:
   - inference algorithm

 ---

-## Berkeley course deviations

-- Hairy mathematical examples avoided
-- simpler constructs introduced before lists: words and sentences
-- some skipping (order of chapters changed)
-- Chapter 5 ignored

----

 ## Our repo

+- All material pre-downloaded
-- all code in book and lectures, translated in racket (.rkt)
+- all code in book and lectures, translated in Racket (.rkt)
 - please tell me if I've missed anything